nateraluis/luisnatera.com/_drafts/2024-02-01-automation.md

             issue.create_comment(text)
 ```

-The new script of 39 lines of Python allows now for a new automation of the newsletter, making sure that every week new links are populated, and integrates directly into my use of Mastodon.
+The new 39 lines of Python script allows now for a new automation of the newsletter, making sure that every week new links are populated, and integrates directly into my use of Mastodon.

 While working on complex coding projects is interesting, I still find very rewarding working on this small coding pieces that allows me to automatise certain parts of my workflows.
 By a quick calculation this lines of code might save me 3 to 5 minutes per week, compounding to 3,9 hours per year.
 Might be a small impact in terms of time, but it definitely has a big impact in terms of facilitating my workflow.